NCI-NAACCR-Zone-Design/Louisiana/README.md

 Edit `index.js` and set up `DEMOGRAPHIC_TABLES` to display the demographic data into the tables below the map.
 This defines a set of tables, what fields to display in each table, and how to label the fields and format their values (adding commas, rounding to 1 decimal, etc.).

 Edit `index.js` and set up `CHOROPLETH_OPTIONS` to offer demographics as a Color By option for the choropleth map.

+Again, **do not forget to do `npm run build`** after making changes the content of `static/`, including replacing images or loading new data.

 ### Incidence Data